 Balcombe Church of England Primary school is a mainstream school with a strong sense of community, belonging and inclusion for all.
-There are currently 145 children on role including children with Special Educational Needs and Disabilities.
+There are currently 132 children on roll (October 2017).

 At Balcombe School we are committed to providing an appropriate and high quality education to all the children living in our local area.
 We believe all children, including those children identified as having 'special educational needs' have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.
 We also believe that 'all children are entitled to an education that enables them to make progress so that they can achieve their best' and 'become confident individuals living fulfilling lives.'